 Most clients don’t reply until the 5th or 6th follow-up.
 Not because you’re annoying — but because they’re drowning in work, waiting on budgets, or simply not ready yet.

-But here’s the part no one tells you: most clients don’t reply until the 5th or 6th follow-up.
+But here’s the part no one tells you: most leads who become clients don’t reply until the 5th or 6th follow-up.
 Not because you’re annoying — but because they’re drowning in work, waiting on budgets, or simply not ready yet.

 The Truth About Follow-Ups